-It is a matter of pride for Shashi Tharoor too, who, in 2012, in his book Pax Indica, assets, “Christianity arrived on Indian soil with St. Thomas the Apostle (‘Doubting Thomas’), who came to the Malabar Coast sometime before 52 CE and was welcomed on shore, or so oral legend has it, by a flute playing Jewish girl.
+It is a matter of pride for Shashi Tharoor too, who, in 2012, in his book Pax Indica, asserts, “Christianity arrived on Indian soil with St. Thomas the Apostle (‘Doubting Thomas’), who came to the Malabar Coast sometime before 52 CE and was welcomed on shore, or so oral legend has it, by a flute playing Jewish girl.
 He made many converts, so there are Indians today whose ancestors were Christians well before any Europeans discovered Christianity.”

 Tharoor is India’s favourite public intellectual and a Congress politician who sits in the Lok Sabha from Thiruvananthapuram.
 He is making an assertion about Thomas’s arrival in India and then qualifying it as “oral legend”.
 He is talking out of both sides of his mouth, indulging his Kerala Christian constituency.
 He is not very successful at telling the truth but he is entertaining.

 More recently, Pranab Mukherjee, on a presidential visit to Finland in 2014 to meet Santa Claus, went overboard when he declared, “We, in India, also celebrate Christmas in quite a big way.
 Christianity was brought to India by Saint Thomas, the Apostle himself, in the year 52 AD.
 Thus, the faith was embraced by the people of India well before many European nations.
 Today, the number of Christians in India is about 24 million.”